History of the Han dynasty: Empress Deng Sui, consort families, and eunuchs

 Emperor Shun had no sons with Empress Liang Na (d.
 150 CE), yet when his son Liu Bing briefly took the throne in 145 CE, the mother of the latter, Consort Yu, was in no position of power to challenge Empress Dowager Liang.
 After the child Emperor Zhi of Han (r.
 145–146 CE) briefly sat on the throne, Empress Dowager Liang and her brother Liang Ji (d.
 159 CE), now regent General-in-Chief, decided that Liu Zhi, known posthumously as Emperor Huan of Han (r.
 146–168 CE), should take the throne, as he was betrothed to their sister Liang Nüying.
-When the younger Empress Liang died in 159 CE, Liang Ji attempted to control Emperor Huan's new favorite Consort Deng Mengnü (later empress) (d.
+When the younger Empress Liang died in 159 CE, Liang Ji attempted to control Emperor Huan's new favorite Consort Deng Mengnü (later to become empress; d.
 165 CE).
 When she resisted Liang Ji had her brother-in-law killed, prompting Emperor Huan to use eunuchs to oust Liang Ji from power; the latter committed suicide when his residence was surrounded by imperial guards.
 Emperor Huan died with no official heir, so his third wife Empress Dou Miao (d.
 172 CE), now the empress dowager, had Liu Hong, known posthumously as Emperor Ling of Han (r.
 168–189 CE), take the throne.